marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 ## Address Matching

-The client matches the address candidates sent by the server with its own address candidates, forming candidate pairs.
-Section 5.1 of {{!RFC8445}}
+The client matches the address candidates sent by the server with its own address candidates, forming candidate pairs. {{Section 5.1 of RFC8445}}
 describes an algorithm for pairing address candidates.
 Since the pairing algorithm is only run on the client side, the peers do not need to agree on the algorithm used, and the client is free to use other algorithms.